-When measuring accelerations an adjustable-frequency high-pass filter can be added to the measurement path.
+When measuring accelerations an adjustable-frequency high-pass filter can optionally be added to the measurement path.
 The high-pass filter is required to measure RMS vibration levels.
-Otherwise the measured RMS levels would be biased by the DC component.
+Otherwise, the measured RMS levels would be biased by the DC component.
 On the other hand, inclination measurements require the measurement of the DC component, so DO NOT use the high-pass filter for inclinations.

 When measuring velocities, a high-pass filter is automatically placed in the signal path.
-The cutoff frequency is adjustable, and has an impact on velocity noise.
+The cutoff frequency is adjustable and has a large impact on velocity noise.